auriq/essentia_docs/source/reference/rpackage.rst

 or directly analyzed in R.

-If you use **essQuery** to save multiple files into separate R dataframes using a single stream command, the files are stored automatically in R dataframes called command1 to commandN
+If you use **essQuery** to save multiple files into separate R dataframes using a single ``ess task stream`` command, the files are stored automatically in R dataframes called command1 to commandN
 (where N is the number of files) and no value is returned.

 To change the names of the stored dataframes, use the ``#R#any_name#R#`` flag.
 The dataframes will then be stored as any_name1 to any_nameN.